 Our Favorite Downtown Calgary Art:

-Just in case you feel like skipping around, here are our top places!
+Just in case you feel like skipping around, here are our top public art pieces not to miss on your downtown Calgary walking tour!

 This piece is a square of 5 towering statues: all women in different everyday positions.
 It represents the Famous Five; a group of women who worked tirelessly to bring equality to women in Canada in the early 20th century.